 Department of Chemistry

-To identify the complex problems existing in chemical science and interdisciplinary fields, and to provide an effective solution for economic growth, sustainable development, and enrichment of the quality of human life and ecosystem.
+To identify the complex problems in contemporary subareas of chemical sciences including theoretical, analytical organic, inorganic, bio-inorganic, physical, biophysical, nano-materials, synthetic and natural products medicinal chemistry and to provide an effective solution for economic growth, sustainable development, and enrichment of the quality of human life and ecosystem.

-To carry out innovative and translation research in a systematic way with proper strategy and design following standard safety procedure and good laboratory practice.
+To carry out innovative and translational research monitored by research committee periodically and following a standard safety procedure and good laboratory practice.

-To develop the scientific temper that enhances the ability of questioning, testing, hypothesizing, analysing, and observing physical reality.
+To develop the scientific temper that enhances the ability of questioning, testing, hypothesizing, critically analyzing the research problem, and meeting the expected research outcome.

-To improve communication and writing skills, ethical behaviour, and proactive involvement in quality research.
+To improve communication and writing skills, ethical behavior, and proactive involvement in quality research.

 At the end of the program, a doctoral student will be able to:

-Recognise the problems related to chemistry and its effective solution by proper research.
+Recognize the problems related to diverse areas of chemistry and their effective solution by proper strategic research.

-Handle sophisticated instruments such as NMR, X-Ray, EPR, ITC, FTIR, GCMS, AAS, CV, UV-Vis and Fluorescence spectrophotometer and softwares for statistical treatment and interpretation of data.
+Handle sophisticated instruments such as NMR, Single-crystal X-Ray diffraction, EPR, ITC, FTIR, GCMS, AAS, CV, UV-Vis, and Fluorescence spectrophotometer and software for statistical treatment and interpretation of data.

-Use ethical sensibilities to conduct their research as responsible scientists with others, in a professional and social setting.
+Use ethical sensibilities to conduct their research as responsible scientists to meet social and professional requirements.

 Effectively communicate the results of their research work to both scientific and non-scientific communities.